zaiisao/Documentation/en/Audio Broadcast/start_live_audio_electron.md

 ---
-title: Start a Video Call
+title: Start an Audio Broadcast
 description:
 platform: Electron
-updatedAt: Fri Mar 27 2020 07:11:40 GMT+0800 (CST)
+updatedAt: Fri Mar 27 2020 07:14:06 GMT+0800 (CST)
 ---
-# Start a Video Call
+# Start an Audio Broadcast
-Use this guide to quickly start a basic call with the Agora SDK for Electron.
+Use this guide to quickly start a basic audio broadcast with the Agora SDK for Electron.

 ## Sample project

 We provide an open-source sample project that implements [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) on GitHub.
-You can download it and view the source code.
+You can try the demo and view the source code.

 ## Prerequisites